Hilbert transform, spectral filters and option pricing: Background

 \item[\phantom{4. }(e)] If the difference between the new and the old value of $F(\xi,q)$ is less than a predefined tolerance or the number of iterations is greater than a certain value, e.g.~5, then calculate the price using Eq.~(\ref{eq:FinalpriceCalc}), otherwise return to step (b). \end{enumerate}

-Unlike the direct method for single-barrier options described in Section \ref{sec:back_num_sing}, this iterative method is limited to polynomial error convergence for all processes.
-In Section \ref{sec:Errperf} we show that this is due to the Gibbs phenomenon.
-In order to improve the error performance we placed a filter $\sigma(\eta)$ on the input to each decomposition step in the fixed-point algorithm.
+Unlike the direct method for single-barrier options described in Section~\ref{sec:back_num_sing}, this iterative method is limited to polynomial error convergence for all processes.
+In Section~\ref{sec:Errperf} we show that this is due to the Gibbs phenomenon.
+In order to improve the error convergence we placed a filter $\sigma(\eta)$ on the input to each decomposition step in the fixed-point algorithm.
 The calculations for $P(\xi,q)$ and $Q(\xi,q)$ in Eqs.~(\ref{eq:Pdecomp}) and (\ref{eq:Qdecomp}) are replaced by

 It must also be noted that this change is only designed to provide significant improvements to the double-barrier method with exponentially decaying characteristic functions.
-In the case of a polynomially decaying characteristic function such as that of the variance gamma process, this method will also be subject to the same limitations on accuracy as described in Section \ref{sec:Errperf_Sing} for single-barrier options.
-Therefore, if we wish to use this scheme with the variance gamma process, we must also apply filtering to the factorisation step as shown in Eq.~(\ref{eq:Phifactsingfilt}).
-Numerical results with the updated method for the double-barrier case are shown in Section \ref{sec:results}.
+In the case of a polynomially decaying characteristic function such as that of the VG process, this method will also be subject to the same limitations on accuracy as described in Section~\ref{sec:Errperf_Sing} for single-barrier options.
+Therefore, if we wish to use this scheme with the VG process, we must also apply filtering to the factorisation step as shown in Eq.~(\ref{eq:Phifactsingfilt}).